informatica-unica/lip/life/README.md

 ```
 Modify [bin/main.ml](bin/main.ml) to pass an additional command line argument
 that specifies a S/B rule.
-For instance, after this modification one should be able to run the
+For instance, after this extension one can run the
 Conway's Game of life as follows:
 ```bash
 dune exec life S23/B3 100